 Think back for a second to a time you visited a doctor, because you were experiencing some type of pain.

-In my most recent instance of this, I sat quietly filling out new patient paperwork in a small physical therapy office last winter down the street from my old job.
-A few weeks earlier, I’d eaten some serious pavement trying to help move a mattress into a moving van, and I could only use and refreeze so many ice packs before conceding that my swollen ankle wasn’t going to fix itself.
+For me, it was sitting quietly filling out new patient paperwork in a small physical therapy office last winter after I’d eaten some serious pavement trying to help move a mattress into a moving van.
+Turns out I could only use and refreeze so many ice packs before conceding that my swollen ankle wasn’t going to fix itself.

 During these medical visits, there are always the predictable paperwork nuts and bolts – basic biographical info, emergency contact, insurance information – but then it’s time to talk about why you’re there.
 The pain.
 And inevitably, we’re asked to measure it on some kind of scale.
 The scale either ranges from 1 to 10, or from smiley face to scowling frowny face, but it’s our job to identify exactly how bad the pain is.

 1 is practically non-existent; 10 is unimaginably awful; 5 is middle of the road.

 So if it sounds so simple, why do we inevitably sit there staring at that scale, silently bargaining with ourselves and talking ourselves in and out of so many different answers?
 Why is it so hard to answer that question?

 When we try to objectively assess our own pain, the subjectiveness of both the scale and of our experiences leave plenty of room for second guessing.

 Is a “10” the most pain I’ve ever felt?
 Or the most pain I can imagine feeling?
 Or the most pain I can imagine someone else with a way worse injury feeling?
 Does that make my stupid probably-barely-sprained ankle pain a 1 or a 2?
 Maybe a 3?
 What does a 5 even mean?
 “Normal”?
 But normal for who - for me?
 For a stranger who’s got a higher threshold for pain than me?